robomq/robomq.io/docs/creatingNewApplication.md

 # Sign up for robomq.io

-This guide covers the basics of creating messaging applications using [robomq.io](http://www.robomq.io).
-You need to have the [robomq.io](http://www.robomq.io) service account created before proceeding with client application development - please see the [Getting Started](gettingStarted.md).
+This guide covers the basics of creating messaging applications using <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a>.
+You need to have the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> service account created before proceeding with client application development - please see the [Getting Started](gettingStarted.md).

 #First application in under 10 lines!